zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 This was a simple post processing pipeline to convert the labelling output into a cleaner format and included the following steps:

 ### Get Dataset:
-Fetch details of the labelling dataset created in Label Studio using the `Cheque Labelling Pipeline`
+Fetch details of the labelling dataset created in Label Studio using the `Cheque Labelling Pipeline`.

 ### Get Labelled Data:
 This step would take the annotation output (in JSON format) produced by Label Studio corresponding to the given dataset details fetched using previous step.